bgkillas/kalc/README.md

 - Type "rad" to switch to radians mode.
 - Type "tau" to show fractions in tau.
 - Type "pi" to show fractions in pi.
+- Type "2d" [num] to set the number of points in 2D graphs.
+- Type "3d" [num] to set the number of points in 3D graphs.
+- Type "xr" [min] [max] to set the x range for graphing.
+- Type "yr" [min] [max] to set the y range for graphing.
+- Type "zr" [min] [max] to set the z range for graphing.
 - Type "debug" to toggle debug mode.

 Trigonometric functions: